satoshisafedevs/multisig/functions/README.md

 To deploy a particular function provide its name: `functions:functionName`.

+Add the following secrets to the environment by running:

+firebase functions:secrets:set SECRET_NAME

+where SECRET_NAME for now is:

+-   STRIPE_ENDPOINT_SECRET
+-   STRIPE_ACCOUNT_KEY

 ## VS Code

 If you want to throw debuggers into the node code and run it locally, use the following launch.json file: